 This incredible aquarium boasts many wonderful critters, including Humboldt penguins and zebra sharks.

 But the West Indian manatees are truly extraordinary to see.

 It’s an interactive exhibit that’s surrounded by a dense mangrove forest and offers views from above and under the water.

 Along with the viewings, there’s also the opportunity to get up close to the animals in their “Discovery Reef Tide Pool”.

 You can feel the bumps on a sea star or brush the spines of a sea urchin.
-It’s a goosebump-worthy experience and definitely worth the trip.
+It’s a goosebump-inducing experience and definitely worth the trip.

 People flock to the Baltimore harbor every year.